Circus & Dance Summer Creation Lab

 ____ Other Skills: 1 minute

-____ Contemporary Dance Zoom Audition for Video Auditions: On March 13 at 3pm EST, you will receive a video link to learn a short contemporary dance phrase.
-Sign up for a time (sign up for only 1 slot and max of 3 people per slot) to pop in to a Zoom room with the Creation Lab selection committee to present the contemporary dance combination.
+____ Contemporary Dance Zoom Audition: email to to schedule your Zoom Audition, you will receive a video link to learn a short contemporary dance phrase before your zoom audition time.
 Feel free to ask us any questions at this time too.
 The combination will be made in mind with a maximum of 10’ x 10’ clear space and for multiple surfaces.
 Please wear clothing that is form fitting and not the same color as your background.

 Keep your hair out of your face.